 Unfortunately, hernias do not heal on their own.
 “They can stay stable and not get any bigger, but generally, they will continue to enlarge over time.”
 Because of this, Dr. VanderVelde recommends seeing your doctor if you are worried about a possible hernia.
 Your doctor will typically perform a physical exam for diagnosis and may refer you to a surgeon if treatment is recommended.

 Surgery tends to be the best treatment option for a hernia.
-Fortunately, most procedures are done on an outpatient basis and patients are able to go home the same day of surgery.
+Fortunately, most procedures are done on an outpatient basis and patients are able to go home on the same day of surgery.
 Surgical options include open or minimally invasive procedures such as robotic or laparoscopic.

-Typically in these surgeries, mesh is used to repair the hole in the abdominal wall.
+Typically in these surgeries, a mesh is used to repair the hole in the abdominal wall.
 This treatment option dramatically lowers the risk of reoccurrence, is exceptionally safe and warrants very few complications.

 Many of these surgeries can be done minimally invasively with laparoscopic and robotic surgery as opposed to open surgery, which can be extremely beneficial to the patient’s recovery.
 “Compared to open surgery, the laparoscopic and robotic surgery incisions are smaller and you typically have less pain.
-Studies have shown that people have a quicker return to work and a full recovery with minimally invasive versus open surgery.”
+Studies have shown that people have a quicker return to work and full recovery with minimally invasive versus open surgery.”

 Hernias can be painful and affect your daily life.
 If you believe you have a hernia, talk with your doctor and ask for a referral to General, Vascular and Bariatric Surgery at The University of Kansas Health System St. Francis Campus.
 For more information, call 785-232-0444 or visit us online at kutopeka.com/services/general-surgery.